redbadger/awesome-badger/chriswhealy/README.md

 ### Introduction to WebAssembly Text

 WebAssembly is usually thought of as simply a compilation target.
-The usualy workflow is that you write your application in some other language (such as Rust), then compile it to WebAssembly and have it run pretty much anywhere.
+The usual workflow is that you write your application in some other language (such as Rust), then compile it to WebAssembly and have it run pretty much anywhere.

 This approach is fine&mdash;most of the time.